rackerlabs/technical-blog/_posts/2020-06-16-handling-back-end-data-with-salesforce-and-mulesoft.md

 access data in Salesforce.
 For example, Salesforce Connect makes an API call to the OData endpoint built on MuleSoft.
 Then you configure MuleSoft to query the back-end systems and format the response to send back to Salesforce.
-MuleSoft has a variety of pre-built application and technology connectors for Oracle, SAP, Amazon S3, and databases using a Java Database Connectivity (JDBC) connection, as shown in the following image:
+MuleSoft has a variety of pre-built application and technology connectors for Oracle&reg;, SAP&reg;, Amazon S3, and databases using a Java&reg; Database Connectivity (JDBC) connection, as shown in the following image:

 ![]({% asset_path 2020-06-16-handling-back-end-data-with-salesforce-and-mulesoft/Picture1.png %})